GluuFederation/docs-oxd-prod/3.1.4/sources/oxd-https/logs/index.md

 #oxd-https-extension Logs

 `oxd-https-extension` uses the `dropwizard` framework.
 To configure the `oxd-https-extension` logging configuration, edit the `oxd-https.yml` file.
-For a complete list of available parameters, please reference the `dropwizard` documentation [here](http://www.dropwizard.io/0.9.1/docs/manual/configuration.html#logging).
+For a complete list of available parameters, please refer to the `dropwizard` documentation [here](http://www.dropwizard.io/0.9.1/docs/manual/configuration.html#logging).

 **Example:**